Mattilsynet/matvaretabellen-deux/resources/content/about-us.md

 # About the Norwegian Food Composition Table

-The Norwegian Food Composition Table was last updated in November 2023.
+The Norwegian Food Composition Table was last updated in {{:update-date}}.
 The website is a service provided by the Norwegian Food Safety Authority.
-The product contains 2,049 food items, divided into various food groups and their nutritional content.
+The product contains {{:num-food-items}} food items, divided into various food groups and their nutritional content.
 It is possible to search directly for a food item or navigate among food groups and nutrients.

 ## Food Item Pages